reyabreu/reyabreu.github.io/interests.md

 Can't deny I'm a Jazz/Rock Fusion enthusiast with a soft spot for Funk, Soul and groovy beats.
 [Steely Dan][steely-dan] is the soundtrack I go back to more often than not.

+## Space and Undersea Exploration
+I have a lifelong fascination with exploration and new frontiers in any major knowledge discipline.
+As we are becoming more of an interplanetary species, Space exploration remains the unknown frontier, where the old desires and mythos of heroes and explorers can still be realized.
+I follow major Occidental Space agencies news and developments, including NASA, ESA, SpaceX and such.

 ## Video games

 * XCOM and XCOM2